Policy Prohibiting Other Unlawful Discrimination and Harassment

 Perhaps the most harmful potential effect of alcohol abuse is chemical dependency, estimated to affect 10 percent of the population.
 The College encourages you to seek help if you suspect that drinking is harming you or a person close to you.

 Through special programs and events the College attempts to educate its students and employees on the legal, social, and medical effects related to substance use and abuse.
 The annual Alcohol Awareness Week is a substantial campus-wide effort to publicize and dramatize the effects of substance abuse.
-Additionally we make available to all students and employees copies of the Education Department booklet, Schools without Drugs, which provides information on a variety of health risks associated with drugs and alcohol, as well as other educational materials.
+Additionally we make available to all students and employees educational materials through the Shroyer Health Center.

-Hazing is defined as any action or situation which recklessly or intentionally endangers the mental or physical health or safety of a student or which willfully destroys or removes public or private property for the purpose of initiation or admission into or affiliation with, or as a condition for continued membership in, any organization operating under the sanction of, or recognized as, an organization by an institution of higher education.
+Hazing is defined as any action or situation which recklessly or intentionally endangers the mental or physical health or safety of a student or which willfully destroys or removes public or private property for the purpose of initiation or admission into an organization recognized by an institution of higher education.

-Hazing includes, but is not limited to, any brutality of a physical nature, such as whipping, beating, branding, forced calisthenics, exposure to the elements, forced consumption of food, liquor, drug, or other substance, or any other forced physical activity which could adversely affect the physical health and safety of the individual, and shall include any activity which would subject the individual to extreme mental stress, such as sleep deprivation, exclusion from social contact, conduct which could result in embarrassment, or any other forced activity which could adversely affect the mental health or dignity of the individual, or any willful destruction or removal of public or private property.
-For purposes of this definition, any activity as described above which may be required for affiliation with or continued membership in an organization is presumed to be “forced” activity, the willingness of an individual to participate in such activity notwithstanding.
+Hazing includes, but is not limited to, any brutality of a physical nature, such as whipping, beating, branding, forced calisthenics, exposure to the elements, forced consumption of food, liquor, drug, or other substance, or any other forced physical activity that could adversely affect the physical health and safety of the individual.
+Hazing shall additionally include any activity that would subject the individual to extreme mental stress, such as sleep deprivation, exclusion from social contact, conduct that could result in embarrassment, or any other forced activity that could adversely affect the mental health or dignity of the individual, or any willful destruction or removal of public or private property.
+For purposes of this definition, any activity as described above that may be required for affiliation with or continued membership in an organization is presumed to be “forced” activity, the willingness of an individual to participate in such activity notwithstanding.
 Prohibited activities and behaviors are also identified in Lebanon Valley College Pledging/New Member Program Practices and Regulations.